Best UK eSIM for Business Travel and Digital Nomads

 Recommended setup: A UK eSIM for student study abroad — 50 GB Roami plan on a long-stay duration, paired with a giffgaff SIM for your UK number.
 Students typically need more data than they expect because of streaming and social media.
 The long-stay 90-day plan offers the best per-GB pricing.

-How Different UK Networks Perform for Business Use
+How Do Different UK Networks Perform for Business Use?

 Different UK mobile networks perform differently for business-critical activities such as video calls, file uploads, and VPN connections.

-Edinburgh and Glasgow have strong connectivity.
+Scotland Edinburgh and Glasgow have strong connectivity.
 The Central Belt between them is well-covered.
 North of Stirling, coverage becomes more variable.
 The Highlands, islands, and the NC500 route have significant coverage gaps.
-The UK Scotland road trip guide covers this in detail, but the key point for business travellers is: prepare for offline periods in remote areas.
+The UK Scotland road trip guide covers this in detail, but the key point for business travellers is: prepare for offline periods in remote parts of Great Britain.

-Tips for Digital Nomads Using a UK eSIM
+What Are the Best Tips for Digital Nomads Using a UK eSIM?

 1. Download Offline Maps

-Before you arrive, download offline maps in Google Maps or Apple Maps for the areas you’ll be visiting.
-This doesn’t replace the need for a data connection (you still need it for navigation), but it means your phone uses less data when mapping because it’s not constantly downloading new tile images.
-On a long stay, this can save you gigabytes over several months.
+Before you arrive, download offline maps in Google Maps or Apple Maps for every area you’ll visit.
+This doesn’t replace your data connection — you still need it for live navigation — but your phone uses far less data when it’s not constantly downloading new map tiles.
+Over a 3-month stay, offline maps can save roughly 2-3GB of background map tile downloads.
+That’s real money.

 2. Optimise Your Video Call Settings

 Zoom, Google Meet, and Teams all let you reduce video quality.
-Set your default to “HD” enabled but not “1080p” — 720p video uses about half the bandwidth and is still perfectly professional.
-For meetings where you don’t need to present, turn your camera off occasionally.
-Your data allowance will thank you.
+Set your default to 720p, not 1080p.
+720p uses about half the bandwidth and still looks perfectly professional.
+For meetings where you’re just listening, turn your camera off.
+One 6-hour day of back-to-back calls at 1080p burns roughly 12GB.
+At 720p?
+About 6GB.
+That’s the difference between finishing the month with data to spare and scrambling for a top-up on day 27.

 3. Use Data-Saving Features

-Most apps have data-saving modes.
+Most apps have data-saving modes buried in settings.
 WhatsApp, Instagram, and even YouTube let you reduce data usage.
-Turn these on when you’re on mobile data and off when you’re on WiFi.
-On a 30-day plan, these small savings add up to significant buffer space.
+Turn them on when you’re on mobile data and off when you’re on WiFi.
+Small savings, big cumulative effect.
+Over a 30-day plan, these tweaks can save roughly 3-5GB without changing your usage habits at all.

 4. Find Good WiFi as Backup

-Even with a great eSIM, having backup WiFi is smart.
-Most coffee shops in the UK offer free WiFi.
-Co-working spaces like WeWork usually include high-speed WiFi in their daily passes.
-Use WiFi for large downloads and system updates, and save your mobile data for the tasks that need it.
+Even with a great eSIM, backup WiFi is smart.
+Most UK coffee shops offer free WiFi (Pret, Costa, and most independents).
+WeWork day passes include high-speed WiFi.
+Use WiFi for system updates and large downloads, and save your mobile data for the tasks that actually need mobility.

 5. Carry a Power Bank

-Hotspot tethering drains your phone battery faster than normal use.
+Hotspot tethering drains your phone battery about 40% faster than normal use.
 A 10,000 mAh power bank gives you a full extra day of tethering.
-Anker and Xiaomi make reliable options that cost under 20 pounds.
+Anker’s PowerCore 10K costs 15 quid on Amazon and weighs less than a deck of cards.
+Don’t leave home without it.

 6. Keep Your Home Number Active